tjd1234/cmpt383summer2022/docs/languages/racket/racket_macros.md

 But for those programmers who do want to implement such things, [Racket] provides **macros**.
 [Racket]'s macros are much more useful than the string-oriented macros you might have seen in C/C++.
-If you want to implement your own language features --- or even your own entire language --- macros will help you do this.
+If you want to implement your own language features --- or even your own language --- macros will help you do this.

 Macros are a relatively complex feature of [Racket], and here we will only discuss a few basic examples.
 If you are curious to learn more, check out some on-line resources such as [Let Over Lambda](https://letoverlambda.com/) and [Beautiful Racket](https://beautifulracket.com/).

 ## A First Macro: assert